 MPLS is best described as a “Layer 2.5” networking protocol.
 In the traditional OSI model, Layer 2 covers protocols like Ethernet which carry IP packets over simple LANs or P2P WANs.
 Layer 3, however, covers Internet-wide addressing and routing using IP protocols.
 MPLS sits between these layers, providing additional features for the transport of data across the network.

 The MPLS network provides scalability, performance, and better bandwidth utilization.
-It is also considered to be a very secure networking medium, facilitates reduced network congestion and a better end-user experience.
-MPLS connectivity is effective in:
+It is also considered to be a very secure networking medium, facilitating reduced network congestion and a better end-user experience.
+MPLS connectivity is effective in the following ways:

-Implementing traffic engineering, where organisations are able to control where and how traffic is routed.
-This allows them to manage capacity, prioritise different services, and prevent congestion
+Implementing traffic engineering, where organizations are able to control where and how traffic is routed.
+This allows them to manage capacity, prioritize different services, and prevent congestion

 Implementing multi-service networks, where data transport services and IP routing services are delivered across the same packet-switched network infrastructure